Well-being, Women and Work in Ethiopia:

 (The “3WE” project)

-The 3WE project (2019 – 2023) aims to contribute to a better understanding of the role of employment context on wellbeing in the Global South by assessing female workers’ everyday experiences and employment trajectories.
+The 3WE project (2019 – 2023) aimed to contribute to a better understanding of the role of employment context on wellbeing in the Global South by assessing female workers’ everyday experiences and employment trajectories.
 It does this by comparing the employment conditions and impact on wellbeing in two FDI-intensive and largely female-staffed industries in Ethiopia—horticulture and apparel manufacturing.
 It innovates by focusing on female workers’ processual well-being.

-In this project, we will study this issue through the case of Ethiopia, one of Africa’s fastest growing economies and one of the top three FDI-receiving countries in Africa as of 2019.
+In this project, we studied this issue through the case of Ethiopia, one of Africa’s fastest growing economies and one of the top three FDI-receiving countries in Africa as of 2019.
 Furthermore, job turnover in foreign-managed enterprises in the country is high and workers move among sectors and employers or migrate to take up these positions.
 These, in addition to the above described work conditions, can have a detrimental impact on the well-being of newly employed workers, particularly women.
 Therefore, we ask whether the rapid influx of FDI is creating decent work (SDG8) and how it impacts the well-being (SDG3) of the women employed in these industries.
 Achieving gender equality (SDG5) among workers remains a key challenge in rapidly-industrializing Ethiopia, which is currently ranked one of the lowest countries for the Gender Development Index.

 1. A qualitative study of female employees:

 - Exploratory in-depth interviews with female employees working in foreign owned apparel factories and horticultural farms in Ethiopia.